-American Memory Historical Collections - The Library of Congress National Digital Library program.
+American Memory Digital Collections - The Library of Congress National Digital Library program.

-This site includes multimedia collections, photographs, recorded sound, moving pictures, primary resources, a much more.
+This site includes multimedia collections, photographs, recorded sound, moving pictures, primary resources, and much more.
 Browse the African American History Collection.

 Africans in America - A major collection of images, documents, stories and commentaries on American's journey through slavery.